SouthernMethodistUniversity/hpc_docs/docs/portal.md

 ## Shell Access

-1. Select "M3 Shell Access" from the "Clusters" drop-down menu.
+1. Select "M3<!-- Mentions M3 --> Shell Access" from the "Clusters" drop-down menu.
 Note that this shell access does not provide access to graphical applications.
 If needed, please use a [Remote Desktop](portal_remote_desktop) instance.
 2. When finished using the shell, type `exit` and close the browser